MovingBlocks/legacy-website/_posts/2021-03-20-terasaturday-12.md

 After the preparational groundwork of the previous week, the _gestalt v7_ efforts of this week led to moving basically each and every package and file in the engine.
 As a result most of our omega modules had to be adjusted accordingly.
 A big thank you to _@keturn_, _@pollend_ and _@DarkWeird_ for their dedication! 🤗

-- gestalt DI / DestSol pollend, DarkWeird
-- build stuff keturn
+_@pollend_ and _@DarkWeird_ continued to brainstorm and discuss dependency injection (DI) for/with/in/through/by (🤪) gestalt.
+While this is still in planning, we're looking forward to hear more about it soon™️ - so keep checking the TeraSaturday posts regularly 😉

+Apart from his substantial contributions to the gestalt v7 efforts, _@keturn_ continued improving our test situation ([#4573](https://github.com/MovingBlocks/Terasology/pull/4573), [#4574](https://github.com/MovingBlocks/Terasology/pull/4574)) and started to investigate parallelization potential of our tests.
+While he discovered that a parallel approach does indeed offer some speed-up, it was neither a quantum leap nor free of issues.
+Especially our ModuleTestingEnvironment (MTE) tests are troublesome as well as integration tests colliding on network ports, etc.
+Still, we hope to be able to leverage parallelization especially for decoupled, dependency-less tests like unit tests in the future.

 Last but not least, since our recent JOML efforts we had a bug that resulted in the target indication box on a previously targeted block to stay rendered even when rotating the camera upwards so that it points at a block that is not within range.
-We'd like to send out a warm welcome and thank you to our new contributor _@antag99_  who fixed this bug as one of his first contributions within our community 👋
+We'd like to send out a warm welcome and thank you to our new contributor _@antag99_ who [fixed this bug](https://github.com/MovingBlocks/Terasology/pull/4585) as one of his first contributions within our community 👋

 In total, we merged [10 engine PRs](https://github.com/search?q=org%3AMovingBlocks+type%3Apr+merged%3A2021-03-14..2021-03-20) and [130 PRs on modules](https://github.com/search?q=org%3ATerasology+type%3Apr+merged%3A2021-03-14..2021-03-20).